-Classes take place the first Saturday of January through June
+Classes take place the first Saturday of each month

 In a cooperative effort with The Virginia Cooperative Extension, the Spend Yourself® Gardens offers free Nutrition classes and cooking demonstrations to teach Columbia's Food Pantry clients and the community how to eat better and use the vegetables and herbs provided through our ministry.